placebeyondtheclouds/rag-smolagent/README.md

-# local RAG agent (a part of my local toolkit)
+# local RAG agent

+The idea was to make a smart semantic search over my Zotero library.

+> [!WARNING]
+> work in progress

+needs a GPU with 24GB of VRAM and ollama instance running in docker or locally

-software stack:
+## software stack:

 - smolagent
 - ollama
 - chromadb
 - langchain
 - gradio

-> [!WARNING]
-> work in progress

-needs a GPU with 24GB of VRAM and ollama instance running in docker or locally

 ## todo